hshore29/mta-lookups/README.md

 **FOIL-No-19822-Copy-of-Stair_Egress-Closures_All-Stations-3-18-2015_MasterList.xlsx** is a document that WNYC requested from the MTA; it's an internal review of closed stairs and entranceways.
 Found on WNYC's GitHub here: https://github.com/datanews/subway-stair-closures

 **FOIL-Closures-03-18-2015.csv**: just the details about closed control areas, in CSV form.

+**Research.md** is a markdown file detailing additional one-off sources that provide confirmation about other specific booth locations.